dennylslee/temperature-kmeans-cluster-3d-vis/README.md

 ```

-Since the cluster result from Kmeans are simply separation.
+Since the cluster results from Kmeans are simply separation.
 There is no inherent ranking of any sort from the sklearn method.
 Therefore the 4 resulting clusters need to sorted accroding to their average temperature and apply the correct color coding.

 ```python